 The best way to differentiate between chronic beryllium lung disease and other conditions, such as sarcoidosis, is through the beryllium lymphocyte transformation test (BELT).
 This blood test exposes patient cells to beryllium; if the patient has been exposed to beryllium, the immune cells replicate quicker.
 Final proof of the disease requires further clinical parameters, such as result abnormalities of a chest x-ray, abnormalities of lung function, and tissue biopsy demonstration.

 This test is performed exclusively in the Tel Aviv Sourasky Medical Center's lab, certified by the Ministry of Health as a national referral center.

-In order to detect asbestos, silicon, and metal fibers in the lungs, a scanning electron microscope is used.
-The test can be performed on the lung biopsy specimen in patients who have undergone a bronchoscopy or by using an induced sputum samples.
+In order to detect silicon and metal fibers in the lungs, a scanning electron microscope is used.
+The test can be performed on the lung biopsy specimen in patients who have undergone a bronchoscopy or by using samples of induced sputum.

 Identifying inflammatory respiratory diseases

 An inflammation is a response of the immune system to any physical entity, foreign chemical or element that invades the body.
 Asthma is an inflammatory lung disease that is characterized by over-response to different irritants.

 The induced sputum test is a method to obtain a sputum sample from the deepest areas within the bronchial tree- for patients who cannot give sputum samples spontaneously.
 The test is used in: